MieuxVoter/majority-judgment-cli/README.md

 - [x] `merit` (default)
 - [x] `opinion`
 - [ ] …
-- [ ] a LOT more would be possible with more detailed data, per participant
+- [ ] a LOT more would be possible with ballot data per participant

 ## Install